Yokogawa-Technologies-Solutions-India/e-RT3-docs/Articles/Modbus-TCP-Connection/Modbus TCP communication with Edge dev.md

     >- The sample server program is available [here](https://github.com/riptideio/pymodbus/blob/v2.5.2/examples/common/synchronous_server.py).
 This article uses the version v2.5.2 of the code.
     >- For more information about the license of the sample code, click [here](https://github.com/riptideio/pymodbus/blob/v2.5.2/LICENSE).

-2. To access the coils and registers, run the sample program, (synchronous_client.py) from the PyModbus package in the client.
+2. To access the coils and registers, run the client program on the client edge device.
 Ensure that you replace <IP_ADDRESS_OF_SERVER_PC> with the IP address of the computer on which the server is running in the program code.

     ```bash
     python3 <client_program_name>.py